ltetraul/projects/README.md

 I also worked on this interactive dashboard for a Streamlit app that looks at the connection between music and mental health: https://h501-finalproject.streamlit.app/Interactive

 This is a data mining project I worked on using a NBA 2K roster dataset: https://github.com/ltetraul/projects/tree/main/DataMining2k

+I designed a ticketing system application and ran usability testing for it for an HCI class: https://github.com/ltetraul/projects/blob/main/TicketPicket.pdf